JosephAhn23/Nokia-Customer-Applications-Eng/README.md

 - Type hints and documentation
 - Error handling throughout
 - Logging and health checks

-## What This Is NOT

-- Not a production system deployed at scale
-- Not tested with 10,000+ devices
-- Not integrated with advanced network protocols (BGP/MPLS/SNMP v3)
-- Not integrated with Nokia's NSP or NFM-P platforms

 ## What I Want to Learn at Nokia